adku1173/acoupipe/sphinx/source/index.rst

     optional arguments:
     -h, --help            show this help message and exit --datasets {training,validation} [{training,validation} ...]
-                            Whether to compute both data sets ('training validation') or only the 'training' / 'validation' data set.
-Defaults to compute training and validation data set
+                            Whether to compute both datasets ('training
+                            validation') or only the 'training' / 'validation' dataset.
+Defaults to compute training and validation dataset
-    --tsamples TSAMPLES   Total number of training samples to simulate --tstart TSTART       Start simulation at a specific sample of the data set --vsamples VSAMPLES   Total number of validation samples to simulate --vstart VSTART       Start simulation at a specific sample of the data set --tpath TPATH         Path of simulated training data.
+    --tsamples TSAMPLES   Total number of training samples to simulate --tstart TSTART       Start simulation at a specific sample of the dataset --vsamples VSAMPLES   Total number of validation samples to simulate --vstart VSTART       Start simulation at a specific sample of the dataset --tpath TPATH         Path of simulated training data.
 Default is current working directory
     --vpath VPATH         Path of simulated validation data.
 Default is current working directory
     --file_format {tfrecord,h5}
-                            Desired file format to store the data sets.
+                            Desired file format to store the datasets.
     --cache_dir CACHE_DIR
                             Path of cached data.
 Default is current working directory